 Why Does Feeling Left Out Hurt So Much?
 Coping With Rejection

 Isn’t feeling left out the worst feeling in the world?
-I mean it feels like your friends and family have simply forgotten about you.
-It almost feels like you are nonexistent for them.
+I mean it feels like your friends and family have simply forgotten about you, you feel left out by the family.
+It almost feels like you are nonexistent to them, you feel excluded.
 Suddenly the bond you share with them all seems fake and superficial.

-In this blog we will be talking about what is the meaning of feeling left out and why this feeling hurts so much.
-We will also talk about how we can cope with the feeling of being left out.
+In this blog, we will be talking about what is the meaning of feeling left out and why this feeling hurts so much.
+We will also talk about how we can cope with the feeling of being left out and how to deal with feeling left out.

-The feeling of being less important in your friends’ lives can really hit hard.
+The feeling of being less important in your friends’ lives or feeling left out by your friends can hit hard.
 Especially when you give your cent percent to your friends and never leave them out of any plans you make.
-It almost feels like betrayal, doesn’t it?
+It almost feels like a betrayal, doesn’t it?
+Feeling excluded for no good reason does hurt.

-The worst of it all is that even when you know that there are plans being made excluding you, you still feel hurt!
-Why does feeling left out hurt so much?
+The worst of it all is that even when you know that plans are being made excluding you, you still feel hurt!
+You keep telling them, “I feel left out” and they do nothing?
+Why does feeling leave out hurt so much?

 What Is The Meaning of Feeling Left Out?

 Feeling left out is that unsettling feeling in your gut when you learn about the plans your friends or family made excluding you.
-It is exactly what you feel when your friends plan a lunch out without you.
+It is exactly what you feel when your friends plan a lunch out without you, you feel left out by your family (or you feel left out by your friends).

-Feeling left out is a combination of various emotions and thoughts that intensify the miserable feeling.
+Feeling left out is a combination of various emotions and thoughts that intensify the miserable feeling of dealing with being left out.
 It may include feeling betrayed, worthless, unimportant, anger.
 All these emotions together really mess you up.

 Why Does Feeling Left Out Hurt So much?

 Now, sometimes you might be excluded from a plan unintentionally but the hurt remains the same.
+You start feeling excluded, getting left out makes you feel unwanted.
 Therefore unintentionally or intentionally if you are being left out, your brain takes it as a signal that you are not important to your friends.

 Here’s why it might hurt so much…

-- According to a study social alienation is reacted to from the same part of the brain as is physical pain.
-Which means your brain takes the feeling of being left out as physical pain hence it hurts so much.
+- According to a study social alienation is reacted to by the same part of the brain as is physical pain.
+This means your brain takes the feeling of being left out as physical pain hence it hurts so much.
+So feeling left out by family or friends is as bad as a physical injury.

 - You feel rejected by your friends.
 That rejection begins to eat you up from within.
-You begin to think that you aren’t good enough and that’s the reason you are being left out.
+You begin to think that you aren’t good enough and that’s the reason you are being left out or perhaps are not accepted by your friends and that’s why their distance makes you feel left out by your friends.

-These can be a few reasons that are responsible for making your condition so miserable.
+These can be a few reasons that are responsible for you feeling left out by your friends and family and even more miserable feelings of exclusion.
 Feeling left out is a very natural response to social isolation.
 It can take an ugly turn if you fail to manage your emotions properly.

 Ways To Cope With Feeling Left Out